Equine Facilitated Training (EFT)

-We are helping executives and managers become the best version of themselves by learning to identify the various roles they play as managers, and correctly adapt their behavior according to the need of the situation.
+We are helping executives and managers become the best version of themselves by learning to identify the various roles they play when managing their teams or companies, and correctly adapt their behavior according to the specific need of the situation.

 What does it include?